 And yes, whilst it’s true that an accredited TEFL course can be a bit more expensive, you really want to be getting the best TEFL certificate you can afford.
 After all, it will stay with you throughout your teaching career and if you have a good TEFL qualification both you and your students will benefit in the long term.

 7. Don’t just go for the cheapest TEFL course

 Incredibly cheap TEFL courses although tempting should be approached with caution.
 Any price that seems too good to be true often is.
 You may see such courses on popular coupon sites but it’s important to separate the wheat from the chaff.
-We would advise that you take a fully accredited 120-hour TEFL course that comes from a reputable provider.
-That way you know that you will be getting the right preparation on lesson planning, teaching methodology and grammar so that you’re ready for life in the classroom.

 That’s not to say that there aren’t good cheap courses out there, in fact you can find some great cheap TEFL courses online here.

+If you do a good TEFL course you’ll be ready for life in the classroom.
 Like with anything, you just need to make sure that you first do your research and read the reviews!